Polish Army Museum: Permanent exhibitions

 The museum is run as a department of the Polish armed forces, an arrangement which brings advantages - such as limitless access to military surplus stock - but also disadvantages (not least the lack of a proper giftshop/bookshop, since, by law Polish military facilities cannot sell goods to the public on a commercial basis).

 New Building

 On December 15, 2008, the Museum of the Polish Army announced that it will sponsor an international competition to choose an architectural design for its new premises and surrounding area.
 The building will be built in the historic Citadel located in Warsaw's Żoliborz district.
 The new museum is expected to be a modern multimedia institution similar in concept to the highly successful Warsaw Uprising Museum.
-The winner was expected to be selected in August 2009, construction of the museum was supposed to begin in 2009 or 2010 and completion due in 2013, however in early 2014, this still had not occurred.
-Once the new Polish Army Museum is built, its current building in the city center will be taken over by the National Museum in Warsaw.
+The winner was expected to be selected in August 2009, construction of the museum was supposed to begin in 2009 or 2010 and completion due in 2013.
+Due to delays, the new Polish Army Museum was inaugurated on 13 August 2023.
+The old museum site has been returned to the National Museum in Warsaw.